rishabh11336/Blackcoffer-Data-Extraction-and-NLP/README.md

 ## Data Extraction

-In this project, we use Python programming along with web scraping libraries such as BeautifulSoup and Selenium to extract text data from given URLs.
+In this project, we use Python programming along with web scraping libraries such as BeautifulSoup and requests to extract text data from given URLs.
 Specifically, we extract the article title and article text while excluding any website headers, footers, or other irrelevant content.
 The extracted data is saved in text files with unique names based on the URL_ID.

 ## Data Analysis